• Skip to primary navigation

 Pantry Moths – How To Get Rid Of Them

-And, this is what you’ve been waiting for: how we wipe-them-out forever!
+And, this is what you’ve been waiting for: how to wipe-them-out forever!

 First: get busy and do the “spring or fall cleaning” routine.
 Forget waiting for the right time of year.
 Do it now.
 Empty the cupboards and toss all the infested food out.
 Play it safe.
 Don’t try to hang onto anything questionable.
-You’ll get more food.
+You can get more food.

 Unless it’s canned soup or tuna, most things will probably have to go.
-Cereal, mashed potatoes, pancake mix, rice, pasta, packaged mixes like cake mix, tea bags…say “goodbye” to it.
+Cereal, mashed potatoes, pancake mix, rice, pasta, packaged mixes like cake mix, tea bags.
+Say “goodbye” to it all.

 Now, scrub!
 Use lots of soapy hot water to clean those cupboards.
 Look out…you’ll run into live moths and larvae.
 This is combat!
 Be brave.
 If you find little webs in corners, know that that is where eggs are.
 Clean it out thoroughly.

-Dry: using paper towel, dry the cupboards out.
+Dry: using lots of paper towel, dry the cupboards out.

-How to get rid of pantry moths forever! #tips #cleaning #pests #home Click To Tweet
+How to get rid of pantry moths forever! #tips #cleaning #pests #home Share on X

 Pantry Moth Traps

-So, I found a highly recommended brand–Catchmaster–and called the local home improvement store.
+So, I found a highly recommended brand — Catchmaster –– and called the local home improvement store.
 They did not have any in stock.
-Though I didn’t really want to have to wait any longer, I knew that Amazon shipped quickly.
-I placed my order for two packs and kept on squirting the varmints out of the air with glass cleaner until my order arrived.
-LOL
+I knew that Amazon shipped quickly, so found them online and I placed my order for two packs immediately.
+Till then, I kept on squirting the little varmints out of the air with glass cleaner until, to my relief, the order arrived.

 The traps are easy to assemble and non-toxic.
 They are small little tents.
 I was skeptical that just one trap could do much but I was utterly amazed to watch it work.
 Literally 30 seconds after I had the trap assembled, the first moth flew into it and got stuck.
 Then two more arrived.
 Whoosh.
 They were gone, caught in its proverbial jaws.